1470 (2nd November)

 1483 (16th June)

-Edward’s brother Richard joined him in the Tower of London.
-It is thought that Elizabeth Woodville had been persuaded to give him up in the hopes of maintaining the safety of her other children.
+Edward V’s brother, Richard Duke of York, joined him in the Tower of London.
+One theory is that Elizabeth Woodville had been persuaded to give him up in the hopes of maintaining the safety of her other children.
+Other theories suggest that an imposter was sent in place of Richard or that Richard of Gloucester guaranteed the safety of the young princes.

 1483 (17th June)

-Richard announced that the King’s coronation would now take place in October.
+Richard of Gloucester announced that the King’s coronation would now take place in October.

 1483 (22nd June)

-Ralph Shaw preached a sermon stating that Edward IV had been contracted to marry Eleanor Butler when he married Elizabeth Woodville and that the marriage was therefore invalid and his children all illegitimate.
+Ralph Shaw preached a sermon stating that Edward IV had been contracted to marry Eleanor Butler at the time he married Elizabeth Woodville and that their marriage was therefore invalid and his children all illegitimate.

 1483 (25th June)